 Outdoor folks often have pretty big egos.
 We’re badassess, living in the woods, climbing that awesome wall, chasing those Class IV rapids, and considering ourselves worthy of Chuck Norris facts.

-Egos also make us stupid We ignore the things are body is telling us, making excuses for all of them.
+Egos also make us stupid.
+We ignore the things our body is telling us, making excuses for all of them.

 - I’m not going to take care of that hot spot forming on my outer left heel because I’m already behind on the miles I want to do for today = killer painful blister you have to lance two days later, inviting fun infection and at least a sore spot.